SFTtech/nyan/doc/nyan.md

 When the engine activates the mod, your town center can create the new unit.

-## Design idea

-[openage](https://github.com/SFTtech/openage) requires a very complex data storage to represent the hierarchy of its objects.
-Research and technology affects numerous units, civilization bonuses, monk conversions and all that with the goal to be ultimatively moddable by the community:

-Current data representation formats make this nearly impossible to accomplish.
-Readability problems or huge lexical overhead led us to design a language crafted for our needs.

-Enter **nyan**, which is our approach to store data in a new way™.

 ## Design goals

 Requirements:

-* nyan remains a general-purpose data language
 * Data is stored in `.nyan` files
-* Human readable
-* Portable
 * More or less compact (readability > memory)
 * Data is stored as members of `nyan::Object`s
-* Data is changed by patches that change members of `nyan::Object`s
-* Patches can be changed by patches, that way, any mod can be created
 * Data does not contain any executed code but can specify function names and parameters.
 The game engine is responsible for calling those functions or redirecting to custom scripts